openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 *   AVM1Movie&mdash;The AVM1Movie class is used to represent loaded projects that are authored in Haxe 1.0 and 2.0.
 *   DisplayObjectContainer&mdash;The Loader, Stage, Sprite, and MovieClip classes each extend the DisplayObjectContainer class.
 For more information, see

-    “Working with display object containers” on page 159
+    "Working with display object containers" on page 159

     .
 -->